tymyrddin/purple/source/docs/distribution-networks/observable-semantics/obtainability.md

 A record that would tell a malicious change from its legitimate twin is worth nothing if it cannot be retrieved when the question is asked.
 Under NIS2 the operator has to say, inside a day, whether an incident is suspected malicious, so the evidence has to be not only discriminating but present and reachable inside that clock.
-Obtainability is that property, and it is the one most easily assumed: the other pages describe what a record would show and quietly take for granted that someone can get it.
+Obtainability is that property, and it is the one most easily assumed: it is easy to say what a record would show and quietly take for granted that someone can get it.

 ## Retention sets the floor